-Although mild instances of the moss can not cause much problems, they are likely to get serious over time.
+Although mild instances of moss can seem safe, they are likely to get serious over time.
 Once you spot the growth of moss on your roof, steps should be taken to resolve it.
 If you have a serious moss infestation, you may have no choice but to remove the shingles damaged by it.
-The professional Indianapolis roofing company to turn to is Richmond Exteriors who will help you assess your roofing needs for what type of intervention.
+The professional Indianapolis roofing company to turn to is Richmond Exteriors, who will help you assess your roofing needs.

 How To Remove Moss From your Roof